-Interspace between the popliteal artery and capsule of the posterior knee (IPACK) blocks are used at Hospital for Special Surgery (HSS) to reduce pain after knee surgery.
+Interspace between the popliteal artery and capsule of the posterior knee (IPACK) blocks are used at HSS to reduce pain after knee surgery.
 Patients who have an IPACK block will have the posterior part of their knee numbed.
 This will help minimize the opioids you need to take in the immediate recovery phase.
 Because it does not cover the entire knee, the IPACK block is often used in combination with an anterior knee block and a spinal or epidural for surgical anesthesia.

 Immediately after surgery, both your legs may be numb and immobile because of your spinal anesthesia.
 After the spinal wears off, behind your knee will feel number.
 Since there are nerves in the posterior thigh that not only go to your knee but also to your foot, your foot may feel numb as well.
 The numbness caused by an IPACK block may last as long as 24 hours.